Home » Grand Circle Tour » Lake Powell Bass Fishing in Beautiful Page, Arizona

 Exploring Nature’s Wonders: Fascinating Facts about Flora and Fauna

-Interesting Facts: Great Basin Collared Lizard (Crotaphytus bicinctores) – grow to about 11 in.
-(28 cm) long, with enormous feet, that allows them to run only upon their hind legs – they are voracious predators, feeding on insects, lizards, small rodents, and berries, and leaves.
-They were very abundant around the hotel grounds.
+Interesting Facts: Great Basin Collared Lizard (Crotaphytus bicinctores) – grows to about 11 in.
+(28 cm) long, with enormous feet that allow them to run only upon their hind legs – they are voracious predators, feeding on insects, lizards, small rodents, and berries and leaves.
+They were very abundant on the hotel grounds.
 I always find the local wildlife to be fascinating.

 The Geology Behind Lake Powell’s Mesmerizing Landscape